Colmehurze/Windows-on-DVD/README.md

 If you can't open telegram link, open telegram app and search colmehurze.

-Thanos for viewing, See you in my next project!
+Thanks for viewing, See you in my next project!